Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 4 weeks · Platform : Mobile + Desktop (Web)

 Rejected

-Concept C went through three rounds of layout iteration before the F-pattern hierarchy was locked.
-Decision signals anchored top-left in priority order: countdown timer (urgency), ticket price (cost), jackpot (incentive).
-Deployable across all consumer brands without touching the layout.
+Three rounds of layout iteration to lock the information hierarchy.
+Decision signals anchored top-left in priority order: countdown timer (urgency), price (cost), reward pool (incentive).
+Deployable across all partner brands without touching the layout.

 Concept C